-The Pursuit Pro series of knives is specifically designed to serve as a multi-purpose alternative to traditional hunting knives for beginners and seriously experienced hunters.
-The Pursuit Pro series consists of three full tang fixed blade knives and three lockback folding knives.
-Each group has a larger fixed blade, a large gouge hook blade and a one small fixed blade.
+The Pursuit Pro series of knives are specifically designed to serve as a multi-purpose alternative to traditional hunting knives for beginners and seriously experienced hunters.
+The Pursuit Pro series consists of three full tang fixed blade knives and three Lockback folding knives.
+Each group has a larger fixed blade, a large gouge hook blade, and one small fixed blade.

 The Buck Pursuit Pro series ranked number 1 in our best hunting knives for 2021 buyer’s guide.

 - Drop point blade available with or without guthook, ideal for skinning